 Your team can play any formation you wish, but your players might get confused and play below their ordinary capacity if you use a formation they aren't experienced with.
-To get the formation experience up and avoid confusion your team simply needs some practice.
+To increase the formation experience and avoid confusion your team simply needs some practice.

-You gain some experience for a formation every time you use it (friendlies and competitive games are equally important).
+You gain some experience for a formation every time you use it (friendlies and competitive games count equally).
 The amount of experience you get for each formation you use is minute based (max 90 min per match), just like training.
-However, gaining experience becomes harder at high levels.
-If you don't use a certain formation, the experience will decrease over time.
-There is also a risk of losing formation experience any time you sell a player.
+However, gaining experience becomes harder on high levels.
+If you don't play with a certain formation, the experience will decrease over time.
+There is also a risk of losing formation experience anytime you sell a player.

 If your players aren't experienced enough with a formation they risk getting confused, which negatively affects their performance.
-An excellent (or higher) formation experience level is enough to keep you safe.
+A formation experience level of excellent or better is enough to keep this from happening.
 For lower levels, the risk of getting confused rises the lower your formation experience level is.
 If your players' accumulated individual experience (see below) is high, the risk decreases though.

-In case of confusion your formation experience also decides how confused your players will be; the lower your formation experience level is, the more confused your players will be.
-If your players get confused, a text showing the current level of your team organisation will be displayed in the match report.
-A confusion event saying that your team organisation fell to "wretched" means that it was very bad, while a drop to "solid" only had a very limited effect.
-If your players are confused at half-time (or before extra-time) your coach can improve the situation somewhat by giving an extra briefing.
+In case of confusion your formation experience also decides how confused your players will be; the lower your formation experience level is, the more confused your players will get.
+If your players get confused, a text showing the current level of your team organization will be displayed in the match report.
+A confusion event saying that your team organization fell to "wretched" means that it was very bad, while a drop to "solid" only had a very limited effect.
+If your players are confused at half-time (or before extra-time) your coach can improve the situation somewhat by giving an extra team talk.

 Players' individual experience

 Experience positively affects a player's actions on the field.
 The players get their experience through playing matches.
 Cup matches give about double the amount of experience compared to league games.